-Ari: Cyberstalking is when a stalker uses electronics to harass the victim.
-Examples of cyber-stalking include planting recording devices inside the home of their victim to over hear their conversations, placing tracking devices on the victim’s vehicle to follow their location, sending unwanted calls and texts from unknown numbers to harass the victim, and hacking into the victim’s personal accounts to access private information.
+Ari: Cyberstalking is when a stalker uses electronics to harass and stalk the victim.
+Examples of cyber-stalking include planting recording devices inside the home of their victim to listen to their conversations, placing tracking devices on the victim’s vehicle to follow their location, sending unwanted calls and texts from unknown numbers to harass the victim, and hacking into the victim’s personal accounts to access private information.
 Just like physical stalking, cyber-stalking is concerning because it often makes the victim feel as though they are being watched, listened to, and followed all the time.
-For more information visit https://techsafetyapp.org. .
+For more information visit https://techsafetyapp.org.

 Q: How can I prevent cyberstalking?

 Ari: There are many tips and tricks survivors can use to protect themselves.
 A few important things you can do are: